joshisn26/Freddie-Mac-Data-Analysis/README.md

 ▪ Run the algorithm 2 years later (i.e, 2009 for all 4 quarters)
 o Economic boom (1999, 2013) (https://www.thebalance.com/stock-market-returns-by-year-2388543 )

-▪ Discuss your design and results in a report.
+▪ Discuss the design and results in a report.
 Would you recommend using this model for the next quarter?
 Justify

 o Regime change (2016) from election